 Real power recovery should start prior to the POI voltage recovering to 0.9 pu.

 Real power should recover to full output within 1.0 seconds of POI voltage recovery to 0.9 pu.
-A modest real power reduction of no more than 5% of Pmax may be acceptable to accommodate greater reactive power injection for sustained POI voltages in the range of 0.90 pu to 0.95 pu provided real power fully recovers when POI voltage returns to normal operating range (0.95-1.05 pu).
+A modest real power reduction (typically 5% of Pmax or less) may be acceptable to accommodate greater terminal reactive power injection for sustained POI voltages in the range of 0.90 pu to 0.95 pu provided real power fully recovers when POI voltage returns to normal operating range (0.95-1.05 pu).

 An explanation, including a reference to any exempt status per ERCOT Nodal Operating Guide Section 2.9.1, Outage Coordination, shall be provided for models which indicate that the unit trips or fails to meet any of the above performance criteria.